Nelson’s parks and reserves move toward waste-free future

 You can see a full list of the parks and reserves where the bins will be removed or moved to the right of this page.

 The removals will be staged from now until the end of August.
-Below is a list of the first parks/reserves where the bins will be removed/rationalised.
+Below is a list of the parks/reserves where the bins will be removed/rationalised.

 Akersten Foreshore